 - 721. Complementarity assessments involve the examination of the relevant national proceedings in relation to the potential cases being considered by the OTP.
-If there are such investigations or prosecutions, the OTP assesses their genuineness.500 - 722.
-Complementarity will oust the jurisdiction of the Court if the domestic investigation or proceedings cover the same individual and substantially the same conduct as alleged in the proceedings before the Court (same conduct test).501 The OTP is required to determine with clarity the conduct it is investigating as well as the potential targets.502 Furthermore, it is of the utmost importance for the OTP to communicate, as clearly and as transparently as possible, what it expects of the State in terms of pursuing justice for the same criminal conduct. - 723.
+If there are such investigations or prosecutions, the OTP assesses their genuineness.
+500 - 722.
+Complementarity will oust the jurisdiction of the Court if the domestic investigation or proceedings cover the same individual and substantially the same conduct as alleged in the proceedings before the Court (same conduct test).
+501 The OTP is required to determine with clarity the conduct it is investigating as well as the potential targets.
+502 Furthermore, it is of the utmost importance for the OTP to communicate, as clearly and as transparently as possible, what it expects of the State in terms of pursuing justice for the same criminal conduct. - 723.
 The test is not a theoretical one.
-Rather, in order to show that a state is willing and able to investigate and prosecute, it needs to demonstrate that 'concrete, tangible, and progressive' steps were or are being taken in the national investigation.503
+Rather, in order to show that a state is willing and able to investigate and prosecute, it needs to demonstrate that 'concrete, tangible, and progressive' steps were or are being taken in the national investigation.
+However, when the OTP conducts its admissibility assessment during the PE stage, it appears to do so also prospectively or on a continuing basis, in some instances waiting for years for national authorities to demonstrate their 'willingness and ability.'504 - 724.
+There is a widespread concern among many external stakeholders that by applying the admissibility test prospectively, the OTP is exceeding its mandate.
+It is accused of conducting what amounts to 'human rights monitoring', or playing a 'watchdog role'.
+For instance it appears that in the cases of Afghanistan and Nigeria, where crimes continue to be committed after the opening of a PE, the OTP has undertaken continuing assessments of the

 500 OTP Report on Preliminary Examinations 2019, para.6.
 An assessment as to whether a State's proceedings are genuine can be very complex.
 In the case of Darfur, for example, the Sudanese national authorities presented information to the effect that special tribunals had been established and had prosecuted a number of cases.
 A number of them might have been considered relatively serious in the local context, but they did not relate to the allegations of large scale war crimes, crimes against humanity, and genocide.
-Such domestic prosecutions have no relevance to the admissibility of cases before the Court; see further Paul Seils, Handbook on Complementarity (ICT] 2016), p.56.
+Such domestic prosecutions have no relevance to the admissibility of cases before the Court; see further Paul Seils, Handbook on Complementarity (ICTJ 2016), p.56.

-501 OTP Policy Paper on Preliminary Examinations, para.43, referring to: Situation in the Republic of Kenya, Request for authorisation of an investigation pursuant to Article 15, ICC-01/09-3, 26 November 2009, paras.
-55, 78; Situation in the Republic of Kenya, Decision Pursuant to Article 15 of the Rome Statute on the Authorisation of an Investigation into the Situation in the Republic of Kenya, ICC-01/09-19-Corr.
-31 March 2010, para.
+The Policy Paper on Preliminary Examinations, para.43, referring to: Situation in the Republic of Kenya, Request for authorisation of an investigation pursuant to Article 15, ICC-01/09-3, 26 November 2009, paras.
+55, 78; Situation in the Republic of Kenya, Decision Pursuant to Article 15 of the Rome Statute on the Authorisation of an Investigation into the Situation in the Republic of Kenya, ICC-01/09-19-Corr, 31 March 2010, para.
 50.